Chilean Safety Association

 All employing entities in Chile, regardless of size, must be affiliated with a Social Security Administration agency against Risks of Occupational Accidents and Diseases under Law No. 16,744.
 ACHS is one of the three private administrative bodies, whose role is to develop risk prevention programs and provide health coverage and compensation associated with occupational accidents, transport and professional illnesses.

-ACHS was created on November 13, 1957, after Ladislao Lira presented a project to the Directory of Sociedad de Fomento Fabril.
-The current president of the board of the Chilean Safety Association is Paul Schiodtz.
+ACHS was created on May 26, 1956, after Ladislao Lira, he promoted the creation of the Chilean Safety Association (ACHS), a non-profit corporation that administers social security against work accidents and occupational diseases.
+He was executive president of this entity until October 2010, when he resigned for health reasons.
+He was succeeded in office by Jorge Matetic.